jackwilliambell/SquidSpace.js/docs/squidspace-tools.md

 TODO: Document with examples.

-## Extending the SQS Tools with Plugins
+## Extending the SQS Tools with Filter Functions

 TODO: Document with examples.